kevin-wayne/algs4/README-MAVEN.txt

 set PATH=%M2_HOME%\bin;%PATH%

-To create the algs4-<version>.jar package and install it in the local repository for re-use from other projects, change to the directory of the algs4 repository and run Maven.
+To create the algs4-<version>.jar package and install it in the local repository for reuse from other projects, change to the directory of the algs4 repository and run Maven.

 cd <algs4 directory>
 mvn clean install

 Maven will put algs4-<version>.jar in the directory <algs4 directory>/target.
-You can use this jar as dependency in your projects.
+You can use this jar as a dependency in your projects.